Hungry Learners

 The founder of the youth network reported to GCYF in a document dated July 2025, “In a place where land is limited and hope is often in short supply, your suggestion became the foundation of a small movement—growing fresh food, selling it to others to earn, and having a tension-free family life with vegetables, all without soil….With the right resources, Hydroponics can become a camp-wide solution….We’re not only growing vegetables.
 We’re growing independence, education, and dignity in a place where those are often denied.”

 The world’s young people—however vulnerable they may be— are neither passive nor want to be dependent.
-While the crucial role of mentors cannot be underestimated--the most significant are their own capacities—even a single relevant idea could potentially be a game-changer.
+While the crucial role of mentors to provide ideas and expertise cannot be underestimated--the most significant resources are their own capacities.
+A single relevant idea can be a game-changer.
 These hungry and capable learners will do the rest.

 This is not just an experiment in food security—it is confirming evidence of youthful capacity to innovate and work for their right to health, food, and future even in extreme circumstances.

-These incredibly bright learners continue with the work—but to scale this workable project into other areas of the refugee camp will require more concrete support.
+These incredibly bright learners continue with the work—but to grow productive capacity, to create sustainable supply chain and market loops, and to scale into other areas of the refugee camp –they will require more concrete support.